abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support the PATCH method to update properties within a resource.
 * If the resource or all properties can never be updated, HTTP status code [405](#status-405) shall be returned.
-* In the case of a request including modification to several properties, if one or more properties in the request can never be updated, such as when a property is read only, a HTTP status code of [200](#status-200) shall be returned along with a representation of the resource containing an [annotation](#extended-information) specifying the non-updatable property.
+* In the case of a request including modification to several properties, if one or more properties in the request can never be updated, such as when a property is read only, an HTTP status code of [200](#status-200) shall be returned along with a representation of the resource containing an [annotation](#extended-information) specifying the non-updatable property.
 In this success case, other properties may be updated in the resource.
 * Services should return HTTP status code [405](#status-405) if the client specifies a PATCH request against a Resource Collection.
 * The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match.
 * Services may accept a PATCH with an empty JSON object.
 An empty JSON object in this context means no changes to the resource are being requested.